atulgoswami21/CRC-Installer-PS/README.md

 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".

+Will check for previous installation of Windows and then copy over the old Users folder to the Desktop.

+# Update 1.10.1

+Now checks for up to 5 previous Windows installations instead of 1.

 # Update 1.10.0

-Checks for old Windows installation and then moves old documents to the desktop if it finds any.
+Checks for previous Windows installation and then moves old documents to the desktop if it finds any.

 # Update 1.9.1